mummiesmilk/hello-world/README.md

 # hello-world
-This is the second version of this preoject
+This is the second version of this project